Physical Literacy for Communities-British Columbia

 Sport for Life has created an extensive suite of online resources and educational materials / tools/ templates that are available to the mentors, associate mentors and the communities participating in this project.

 Sport for Life is providing ongoing professional development training to mentors and associate mentors so that each will acquire the skills to become a learning facilitator able to deliver relevant project presentations and workshops.
-These include: Physical Literacy 101 (Intro), Physical Literacy 201 (Assessment), Physical Literacy 501 (Inclusive), Physical Literacy Instructor Program (Module 4 – Quality Physical Literacy Experience and Program Evaluation) and Indigenous Long-Term Participant Development.
-Mentors and associate mentors will also hone their facilitation skills as they relate to Collective Impact and Continuous Improvement (Kaizen).
+These include: Physical Literacy 101 (Intro), Physical Literacy 201 (Assessment), Physical Literacy 501 (Inclusive), Quality Physical Literacy Experiences and Indigenous Long-Term Participant Development.
+Mentors and associate mentors will also hone their facilitation skills as they relate to collective impact and continuous improvement (Kaizen).